 To secure the connection to the PCE, by default, the CLI Tool relies on your computer's trusted certificate store to verify the PCE's TLS certificate.
 You can specify a different trusted store.
-When you have installed a self-signed certificate on the PCE, an alternative trusted store might be necessary.
+When you have installed a self-signed certificate on the PCE, the alternative trusted store might be necessary.

-Example: Set envar for alternative trusted certificate store z export ILO_CA_FILE=~/self-signed-cert.pem
+Example: Set envar for alternative trusted certificate store z export ILO\CA\FILE=~/self-signed-cert.pem